5 Best Wading Staff – Which To Choose & Why You Need One

 Different Types of Wading Staff

-We have several options as fly anglers when it comes to choosing a wading staff that fits our needs and style.
+We have several options as fly anglers when choosing a wading staff that fits our needs and style.

-Most people want a staff that’s going to be portable enough to fit in the car and in a backpack on our way to the water.
+Most people want a staff that will be portable enough to fit in the car and fit inside a backpack on their way to the water.
 We already carry enough gear as fly anglers, but there are some things we can’t sacrifice on the water!

 Folding Staff

 A foldable fishing staff can be collapsed to around 15 inches long.
 The beauty of these staffs is that they don’t shrink or lose any strength because it has to collapse into themselves.
-Yes, they’re a bit wider, but they won’t feel much wider than a rod tube.
-Slide it into the back of your vest or backpack and you’ll easily be able to transport it.
+Yes, they’re a bit wider but won’t feel much wider than a rod tube.
+Slide it into the back of your vest or backpack, and you’ll be able to transport it easily.

 Collapsing Staff